Bandar Tun Razak: Education

-Bandar Tun Razak is famous for its schools and institutions of higher learning.
+Bandar Tun Razak is home to several schools and institutions of higher learning.
 The government has been investing heavily to build schools and institutions of higher learning.
 Here are some examples of schools in Bandar Tun Razak.

 SMK Cheras

 This school has the longest history in Cheras.
 It was once known as SMK Kunci, SM Jalan Cheras, and later SM Cheras.
 The school is also known as 'cap kunci' based on the picture of a key on is logo.
 The principal is Pn.
 Sity Rohane Binti Baba DRPD:KHOO.Y.A.

 SMK Bandar Tun Razak

 SMK Bandar Tun Razak is located in Cheras, Kuala Lumpur.
 This school is near SK Bandar Tun Razak (1 and 2).
 The principal of the secondary school is Rosley bin Suleiman.

 Sekolah Menengah Sains Alam Shah

 The former Sekolah Alam Shah occupied the site for 41 years before it moved to Putrajaya in June 2003.
 A new school was formed on the old site and it is called SM Sains Alam Shah, better known as ASiS (Alam Shah Science School).